 - Interpret results from descriptive and inferential statistical analysis of public administrative datasets and place results in APA formatted text, tables, and figures.

 - Compare student's statistical test results to those of scholars' studies as reported in the literature review of the assignment.

 Course Requirements Checklist

-You will take part in 3 Discussion Board Forums in which you will post a thread presenting your essay on the assigned topic, writing 750–850 words.
-Then, you will post replies of 250–300 words each to 2 or more classmates’ threads.
-Each reply must be unique and must integrate ideas (and citations) from the required reading.
-Merely posting the same reply in 2 places is not sufficient and may be treated as a form of academic misconduct.
-The original thread must incorporate ideas and citations from all of the required readings and presentations for that module/week.
+You will take part in 3 Discussions in which you will post a thread presenting your essay on the assigned topic, writing 750–850 words.
+Then, you will post replies of 250–300 words each to 3 classmates’ threads.
+Each reply must be unique and must cite 2 scholarly sources and cite ideas from the required reading.
+Merely posting the same reply in 3 places is not sufficient and may be treated as a form of academic misconduct.
+The original thread must cite 4 scholarly sources and incorporate ideas and citations from all of the required readings and presentations for that module: week.
 Students can use additional articles as well.
-All cites must be peer reviewed journal articles, dissertations or textbooks.
+All citations must be peer reviewed journal articles, dissertations or textbooks.
 No encyclopedias, dictionaries, Wikipedia, or website blogs.
 All posts must comply with APA current edition format.

 This course requires 5 data analysis report assignments.
 In these assignments, students will use public administrative datasets provided by the professor and conduct statistical analyses and procedure interpretations.
 The student will post a report with tables, figures, and text including testing the hypotheses and providing interpretation of the results.
-The report will be in a Word document, APA current edition format, 4-5 double-spaced pages of content, and supported by course readings and presentations as appropriate.
+The report will be in a Word document, APA current edition format, 4-5 double-spaced pages of content, and supported by at least 10 citations from course readings and presentations as appropriate.